Sheroziy-CODE/rick-and-morty/README.md

 ## Coding style conventions

 Rules:

 - Omit needless words
 - Every word should convey what your variable/function/class is doing.
-- Some file systems are not case-sensitive, so many projects require filenames to be all lowercase.
-Using a separating character allows names to still be readable in that form.
-Using underscores as the separator ensures that the name is still a valid Dart identifier, which may be helpful if the language later supports symbolic imports.
 - All folder should be snake_case, example folders: models, style, floor_plan
-- All files of lib (related to cross-platform apps) should be snake_case + the name of the folder (in most cases), example files: api_model, floor_plan_screen
-- All files inside android and ios folders should be in UpperCamelCase (related to specific platform) + the name of the folder (in most cases), example files: FloorPlansScreen, ApiModel
+- All files should be UpperCamelCase + the name of the folder (in most cases), example files: ApiModel, MainScreenActivity
 - All Class names should follow UpperCamelCase rule.
 Example: FindTable.
+- All Variables names should follow LowerCamel case with

 ## Contact